Social Action Through Music

 Mark Phillips, Her Majesty’s Inspector, Music, Ofsted.
 February 2011

-Led by a team of Liverpool Philharmonic musicians, every primary aged child in West Everton has the opportunity to learn an instrument from aged 4, and immediately becomes a musician of the West Everton Children’s Orchestra.
+Led by a team of Liverpool Philharmonic musicians, every primary aged child in West Everton has the opportunity to learn an instrument from aged 5, and immediately becomes a musician of the West Everton Children’s Orchestras.

 The orchestra as a form is crucial.
 For an orchestra to succeed, it must be greater than the sum of its parts.
 Every person has a role to play.
 It combines leadership, teamwork, discipline, communication skills and respect with friendship, great fun and positive social experiences.
 It develops the foundations of musicianship through the enjoyment of learning, rehearsing and performing as an ensemble of musicians.

 West Everton Children’s Orchestra began in April 2009; one day after children had picked up an instrument for the first time.
 Just 12 weeks later, they performed for 600 friends and families at Liverpool Philharmonic Hall.
-They now regularly perform to great acclaim at Liverpool Philharmonic’s concert venue for audiences up to 1,000 people, and performed at London’s Queen Elizabeth Hall and Royal Festival Hall Clore Ballroom as part of a national In Harmony celebration.
+They now regularly perform to great acclaim at Liverpool Philharmonic’s concert venue for audiences up to 1,000 people, and have performed at world-class venues around the UK, such as the Royal Albert Hall and London’s Southbank Centre on two occasions as part of their Nucleo festivals.

 In Harmony Liverpool’s weekly schedule includes:

-• Sectional rehearsals (group instrumental lessons) on violin, viola, cello and double bass run Monday and Thursday mornings;
+• Sectional rehearsals (group instrumental lessons) on violin, viola, cello and double bass twice weekly at Faith School;

-During holiday periods, we run In Harmony Summer School and In Harmony at Home, which provides live performances by individual or small groups of children accompanied and supported by professional musicians in their own living room for families and friends.
-Children have received master classes from Liverpool Philharmonic musicians, violinist Tasmin Little and Venezuela’s Simon Bolivar String Quartet.
+During the summer holidays, the programme includes the In Harmony Summer School, a week of fun music making, art activities, and games.
+During the year, the team have continued to offer In Harmony at Home, providing live performances by individual or small groups of children accompanied and supported by professional musicians in their own living room for families and friends, prioritising and targeting those children and families yet to receive a home visit.

 Children, families and community members regularly attend Royal Liverpool Philharmonic Orchestra and Chamber Music Series events at Liverpool Philharmonic Hall and St George’s Hall Small Concert Room.
 We also run Tea & Tunes, a series of informal classical music concerts by small ensembles from the Royal Liverpool Philharmonic Orchestra in community venues and churches in West Everton, including performances, talks, demonstrations and practical music making for the whole community, all in an informal atmosphere over a cup of tea.

-In Harmony Liverpool is supported by an extensive, longitudinal evaluation study, and in 2012 we are working with the Institute of Cultural Capital, Liverpool John Moores University, University of Liverpool, Royal Northern College of Music, Liverpool Hope University, our evaluation team and project partners and supporters to establish and develop an In Harmony Liverpool Research Network.
+In Harmony Liverpool is supported by an extensive, longitudinal evaluation study, and in 2012 we worked with the Institute of Cultural Capital, Liverpool John Moores University, University of Liverpool, Royal Northern College of Music, Liverpool Hope University, our evaluation team and project partners and supporters to establish and develop the In Harmony Liverpool Research Network.

 In Harmony is already highlighting the potential of music to transform schools and learning, strengthening families and communities.
 In Harmony is providing a powerful, inclusive model to support every child to fulfil their personal, social, educational and musical potential.

-In Harmony Liverpool is supported by Arts Council England, the Department for Education, Liverpool NHS Primary Care Trust, Paul Hamlyn Foundation, Liverpool Philharmonic, The Eric and Margaret Kinder Charitable Trust, The West Lancashire Freemasons Charity, The Granada Foundation, Faith Primary School, Liverpool Music Support Service and private donors.
+In Harmony Liverpool is supported by Arts Council England, the Department for Education, Youth Music, Liverpool NHS Primary Care Trust, Paul Hamlyn Foundation, Liverpool Philharmonic, The Eric and Margaret Kinder Charitable Trust, The West Lancashire Freemasons Charity, The Rayne Foundation, The Granada Foundation, Faith Primary School and private donors.

 In Harmony Liverpool is part of In Harmony, the national programme to inspire and transform the lives of children through music-making.